openplans/openblock-old/docs/main/api.rst

 	/api/dev1/

+.. _api_auth:

 Authentication and API Keys
 ----------------------------

 Authentication for those methods which require it may currently be accomplished in two ways:

- * HTTP Basic Auth headers
+ * HTTP Basic Auth headers (any normal user account registered with OpenBlock will work)

  * sending your API key in the ``X-Openblock-Key`` HTTP header

 .. _apikey:

-An API key may be obtained by logging in and visiting your preferences page.
+An API key may be obtained by logging in and visiting your preferences page, if the OpenBlock site makes that available to you; or the site administrators can create keys via the admin UI at ``admin/key/apikey/``.

 Support for Cross Domain Access
 -------------------------------